f3-factory/F3com-data/web/main.md

 Notice that the files processed by this function must be located in one of the directories specified in [UI](quick-reference#ui) system var.

-To get maximum performance, enable the system caching.
-Have a look a the [CACHE](quick-reference#cache) var.
+To get maximum performance, you can enable the F3 system caching and F3 will use it to save/retrieve file(s) to minify as well as the combined output.
+Have a look at the [CACHE](quick-reference#cache) system var for more details.

-To learn more about `minify`, check the [User Guide](http://fatfreeframework.com/optimization#keeping-javascript-and-css-on-a-healthy-diet).
+To see an example of how `minify` can be used in your templates, check the [Keeping Javascript and CSS on a Healthy Diet](optimization#keeping-javascript-and-css-on-a-healthy-diet) section of the User Guide.

 ### rss